 Understanding Sexual Displeasure and Urinary Incontinence

 Female Sexual Arousal Disorder (usually but not always accompanies Sexual Desire Disorder).
-Women who suffer with this may want to have sex but have much difficulty finding the pleasure of arousal.
-The 5% incidence doesn't sound like much until you think about it--that's the same as one in 20!
+Women who suffer from this may want to have sex but have much difficulty finding the pleasure of arousal.
+The 5% incidence doesn’t sound like much until you think about it–that’s the same as one in 20!

 Dyspareunia Here the woman suffers with real pain with sex (not from decreased lubrication or vaginal spasm).The incidence is from around 1 in 10 to 1 in 5 women.